HoGentTIN/rm-paper-en/instructions/1-environment.md

 Inside the LaTeX world, there is a separate subsystem to correctly set up a reference list or bibliography.
 The "old" system is called BibTeX and is often the default option in LaTeX editors.
 The template for the paper and also the one used for your bachelor thesis is based on a modern replacement, BibLaTeX/biber.
 Adapt Jabref to use the latter by default.

 - Choose *Options > Preferences > General* in the menu and choose the option "Default bibliography mode" at the bottom for "biblatex".
 - Choose in the *Preferences* window the category *File* and supply a directory for storing the PDF files of the found sources for the option *Main file directory*.
-It is very advised to download and store the found articles and keep them in the specified directory.
+It is strongly advised to download and store the found articles and keep them in the specified directory.
 Even better is to use the BibTeX key as name for the stored file (typically the surname of the first author + year, e.g. Knuth1998.pdf).
 This is convenient to open the file from within Jabref.

 ## Checklist